Chimney Sweepers Act 1875

 The Chimney Sweepers Act 1875 (38 & 39 Vict. c.
-70) was an act of the Parliament of the United Kingdom that superseded the Chimney Sweepers and Chimneys Regulation Act 1840 passed to try to stop child labour.
-The bills, proposed by Lord Shaftesbury, were triggered by the death of twelve-year-old George Brewster, whose master had caused him to climb and clean the chimney at Fulbourn Hospital.
+70) was an act of the Parliament of the United Kingdom that superseded the Chimney Sweepers and Chimneys Regulation Act 1840 (3 & 4 Vict. c.
+85) passed to try to stop child labour.
+The bills, proposed by Lord Shaftesbury, were triggered by the death of eleven-year-old George Brewster, whose master had caused him to climb and clean the chimney at Fulbourn Hospital.

-The Chimney Sweepers Act 1875 was repealed for England and Wales by section 1(1) of the Chimney Sweepers Acts (Repeal) Act 1938 (1 & 2 Geo.
-6. c.
-58).

 The 1840 act prohibited any person under 21 being compelled or knowingly allowed to ascend or descend a chimney or flue for sweeping, cleaning or coring.
 This Act ensured all chimney-sweeps would be registered with the police, and that official supervision of their work would take place.
 The provisions of all previous acts would now take place.

+Subsequent developments

+The whole act was repealed for England and Wales by section 1(1) of the Chimney Sweepers Acts (Repeal) Act 1938 (1 & 2 Geo.
+6. c.
+58), which came into force on 29 July 1938.

+The whole act was repealed for Northern Ireland by section 1 of, and the part IX of the schedule to, the Statute Law (Repeals) Act 1971, which came into force on 27 July 1971.